 Herpes zoster can also cause a severe infection in the retina called acute retinal necrosis syndrome.
 In such cases, visual loss can develop.
 Although this complication usually follows a herpes outbreak in the face, it can occur after an outbreak in any part of the body.

-- Guillain-Barré Syndrome: Guillain-Barré syndrome is caused by the inflammation of the nerves and is associated with a number of viruses, including herpes zoster.
+- Guillain-Barré Syndrome.
+Guillain-Barré syndrome is caused by the inflammation of the nerves and is associated with a number of viruses, including herpes zoster.
 The arms and legs become weak, painful, and, sometimes, even paralyzed.
-The trunk and face may be affected.
+The trunk and face may be affected, including breathing.
 Symptoms vary from mild to severe enough to require hospitalization.
 The disorder typically resolves in a few weeks to months.
 Other herpes viruses (cytomegalovirus and Epstein-Barr), or bacteria (Campylobacter) may have a stronger association with this syndrome than herpes zoster.

 Symptoms of Chickenpox